harupy/mlflow/.github/pull_request_template.md

 ## Related Issues/PRs

 <!--
 Please reference any related feature requests, issues, or PRs here.
-For example: `#123`.
+For example, `#123`.
 To automatically close the referenced items when this PR is merged, please use a closing keyword (close, fix, or resolve).
-For example: `Close #123`.
-For more information, see https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue
+For example, `Close #123`.
+For more information, see https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue.
 -->
 #xxx